OM seeks to provide hard copies of God's Word to the least reached in rural Zimbabwe.

 Working with church planters in the least evangelised areas of Zimbabwe, OM was inundated with requests for Bibles from pastors leading new church plants.
 “The Church is growing rapidly yet lacks the basic tool: the Bible.
 They need sufficient quantities to strengthen existing and new Christians in their faith,” explained Webster Dungwa, outreach coordinator for OM in Zimbabwe.

 OM in Zimbabwe has seen a marked growth in the number of new believers in the country over the years, but a shortage of Bibles is resulting in congregants having stunted spiritual growth, while others, for lack of understanding, end up being wooed into false doctrines, sects and cults.
 In a move aimed at easing Bible poverty in Zimbabwe, OM has started sourcing and distributing Bibles to people in rural areas.

-“By making Scripture available to the churches in Zimbabwe, we allow each Christian to own a copy of the Bible, and give them the opportunity to reach out to others with the Word of God,” added Pastor Israel Farai, an OMer and a church planter.
+“By making Scripture available to the churches in Zimbabwe, we allow each Christian to own a copy of the Bible and give them the opportunity to reach out to others with the Word of God,” added Pastor Israel Farai, an OMer and church planter.

 OM’s Bible distribution effort started in the village of Hoya in Muzarabani, where 20 church leaders received the Bible in their local language.
-OM had already started distributing audioBibles focusing on the functionally blind, the illiterate and the elderly as far back as 2015, but now providing the hard copy to those who are able to read is the next step for OM Zimbabwe.
+OM had already started distributing audioBibles, focusing on people who were functionally blind, illiterate and elderly, as far back as 2015.
+Now, providing a hard copy to those who are able to read is the next step for OM.

 OM, through its outreaches department, will continue sourcing more local language Bibles and distributing them to empower church leaders and other needy people in the many rural areas of Zimbabwe.